SpeedyWeather/SpeedyWeather.jl/docs/joss/paper.md

-SpeedyWeather.jl internally uses three sub-modules `RingGrids`, `LowerTriangularMatrices`, and `SpeedyTransforms`. `RingGrids` is a module that discretizes the sphere on iso-latitude rings and implements interpolations between various grids.
+SpeedyWeather.jl internally uses three sub-modules `RingGrids`, `LowerTriangularMatrices`, and `SpeedyTransforms`. `RingGrids` is a module that discretizes the sphere on iso-latitude rings and implements interpolations between various such grids.
 `LowerTriangularMatrices` is a module used to define the spectral space of the spherical harmonic coefficients. `SpeedyTransforms` implements the spectral transform between the grid-point space as defined by `RingGrids` and the spectral space defined in